Durga Puja: North America

 In Canada, Bengali Hindu communities both from Bangladesh and West Bengal, India organise several Durga Pujas.
-Greater Toronto Area has the most number of Durga Puja celebration venues organized by different Bengali cultural groups such as Bangladesh Canada Hindu Cultural Society (BCHCS), Bongo Poribar Sociocultural Association etc. City of Toronto has a dedicated Durga Temple named Toronto Durgabari where Durga Puja is organized along with other Hindu celebrations.
-Most of the puja venues of Toronto area try to arrange the puja in best possible way to follow the lunar calendar and timings.
+Greater Toronto Area has the most Durga Puja celebration venues organised by different Bengali cultural groups such as Bangladesh Canada Hindu Cultural Society (BCHCS), Bongo Poribar Sociocultural Association zetc.
+City of Toronto has a dedicated Durga Temple named Toronto Durgabari where Durga Puja is organised along with other Hindu celebrations.
+Most of the puja venues of Toronto area try to arrange the puja in the best way possible to follow the lunar calendar and timings.

+South America

+In Brazil, The Swami Vivekananda Cultural Center, São Paulo, organises an annual Durga Puja.

+Europe

-Celebrations are also organized in Europe.
+Celebrations are also organised in Europe.
 The sculpture-idols are shipped from India and stored in warehouses to be re-used over the years.
 According to BBC News, for community celebrations in London in 2006, these "idols, belonging to a tableau measuring 18ft by 20ft, were made from clay, straw and vegetable dyes".
 At the end of the puja, the sculpture-idols were immersed in River Thames for the first time in 2006, after "the community was allowed to give a traditional send-off to the deities by London's port authorities".
 In Germany, the puja is celebrated in Cologne, and other cities.
 In Switzerland, puja in Baden, Aargau has been celebrated since 2003.
 In Sweden, the puja is celebrated in cities such as Stockholm and Helsingborg.
+The oldest and first puja in Sweden was founded in 1988 and is one of the oldest ones in Europe, and goes by the name Stockholm Bangiya Sanatan Samaj.
 In the Netherlands, the puja is celebrated in places such as Amstelveen, Eindhoven, and Voorschoten.
-In Japan, Durga Puja is celebrated in Tokyo with much fanfare.